 - Correct the copy of your tax return that you kept for your records.

 How can I find out what caused my tax return to change?

-Please contact us at the number listed on your notice for specific information concerning your tax return.
+Call us at the toll-free number listed on the top right corner of your notice for specific information about your tax return.

 What should I do if I disagree with the changes you made?

-If you disagree, contact us at the toll free number listed on the top right corner of your notice.
+Call us at the toll-free number listed on the top right corner of your notice.

-If you contact us in writing within 60 days of the date of this notice, we'll reverse the change we made to your account.
+If you write to us within 60 days of the date of this notice, we may be able to reverse the change we made to your account.
 However, if you're unable to provide us additional information that justifies the reversal and we believe the reversal is in error, we'll forward your case for audit.
 This step gives you formal appeal rights, including the right to appeal our decision in court before you have to pay the additional tax.
-After we forward your case, the audit staff will contact you within five to six weeks to fully explain the audit process and your rights.
+After we forward your case, the audit staff will contact you within 5-6 weeks to fully explain the audit process and your rights.
 If you don’t contact us within the 60-day period, you'll lose your right to appeal our decision before payment of tax.

-If you don't contact us within 60 days, the change won’t be reversed and you must pay the additional tax.
+If you don't contact us within 60 days, we can't reverse the change, and you must pay the additional tax.
 You may then file a claim for refund.
-You must submit the claim within three years of the date you filed the tax return, or within two years of the date of your last payment for this tax.
+You must submit the claim within 3 years of the date you filed the tax return, or within 2 years of the date of your last payment for this tax.

 What happens if I can’t pay the full amount I owe?

-You can arrange to make a payment plan with us if you can’t pay the full amount you owe.
+You can arrange to make a payment plan with us.

 Am I charged interest on the money I owe?